josh26turner/UoB-Library-App/docs/user-docs/user-guide/app.md

 ### Book Wont Scan

-There are several reasons why a book wont scan, they are:
+There are several reasons why a book will not scan, they are:

  - The book has already been checked out to another library user.
  - The book is a reference book and cannot be taken out of the library.